 Cardiff Airport does not currently perform noise modelling.
-As per CAP2091 p24 para 5.11, Cardiff Airport may use Category E to determine the applicable Category.
+As per CAP2091 p24 para 5.11, it will be acceptable for Cardiff Airport to use Category E to subsequently demonstrate the applicable Category.
 This modelling will be done as part of Stage 3.